coderspacedev/coderspace_flutter/README.md

 ## ✨ Extensions Included

-- `showSnackBar()` – Show themed SnackBars easily via context.showSnackBar(), with support for types, icons, durations, and titles.
+- `showSnack()` – Show themed SnackBars easily via context.showSnack(), with support for types, durations, and titles.
 - `ContextExtensions` – Quickly access screen size, safe area insets, orientation, and theme mode using context.
 - `AppStyles` – Get responsive text styles and scaling directly from context for spacing, buttons, and typography.
 - `DateTimeExtensions` – Format dates and generate "time ago" strings like "2 hours ago" with simple .formattedDate and .timeAgo.